jklmnn/3s/README.md

 ## Token definition

-The template directory should contain a file named `.3s` with contains lines of `key:value`:
+The template directory should contain a file named `.3s` with contains lines of `key:value` pairs:
 ```
 name:My Simple Website
 ```